RedHatInsights/insights-host-inventory/README.md

 pre-commit install
 ```

 After that, all your commited files will be linted.
-If the checks don’t succeed, the commit will be rejected.
-Please
+If the checks don’t succeed, the commit will be rejected, but the altered files from the linting will be ready for you to commit again if the issue was automatically correctable.
-make sure all checks pass before submitting a pull request.
+Please make sure all checks pass before submitting a pull request.
 Thanks!

 ## Running the server locally